 However, the directly estimated curves can only provide an accurate projection if the population age structure is also accurately projected.
 Earlier it was apparent that the age structure of St Andrews is wrongly aged in official estimates for 2001-2007.
 The calibrated projection continues this false ageing on because its estimates of migration are based on the recent population estimates.
-The extra women projected in their twenties and thirties, who in reality would be ex-students who move away, create a high projected number of births when using the direct estimates because these emphasise fertility in the older ages (Figure 4).
+The extra women projected in their twenties and thirties, who in reality would be ex-students who move away, create a high projected number of births when using the direct estimates because these emphasize fertility in the older ages (Fig. 4).
 Figure 5 shows this clearly in the unrealistically high number of projected births for St Andrews from the direct estimates of fertility.
+In this case the relatively large gap between the Local Calibration and the Local Direct estimates projections probably does not indicate a failure in the calibrated projections, but points instead to an advantage in the use of a smoothed fertility schedule.